Shayan-Network/Road-FRVRL/README.md

 # Road-FRVRL
-Traffic Management in Urban Networks Using FRVRL
+Traffic Management in Urban Networks Using FRVRL: Optimization of Traffic Rules and Road Configurations